Congrats, you found this! It’s a work in progress, so please pardon the dust.

 Radio Receiver (RX)

-If you’re starting today, get ELRS gear.
+If you’re starting today, make sure your gear is compatible with ELRS!
 It’s fast, reliable, future-proof, and already integrated into many of the best beginner whoop kits.

 FPV Camera